-Your friend has experienced the death of a close friend, family member, spouse, child, or even a pet.
-You want to help, but where to even begin?
+Your friend has experienced a significant loss.
+You want to help, but you’re not sure where to begin.
 My guess is there is a flurry of questions running through your head: what can I possibly say or do that could help?
-And worse, what might I say or do that could upset, offend, or just make me seem like an insensitive putz?
-What does my friend need?
-Does my friend want me around or want to be left alone?
-Is it just easiest to give my friend space?
+On the other hand, what might I say or do that could upset my friend or just make me seem like an insensitive putz?

 Okay, now that we have that out of the way, let’s talk nuts and bolts.

 Disclaimer: everyone is different.
 Painfully obvious, right.
-Despite the fact that Eleanor and I have been through our own losses and supported countless other people in their grief, we cannot give you a checklist of what will work for your friend or family member because we don’t know that person.
+We cannot give you a checklist of what will work for your friend or family member because we don’t know that person.
 But you do!
 You probably know them really well.
-So read over our suggestions, and then use your judgment, your friendship, and your common sense to guide you.
+So read over our suggestions, and then use your judgment.

-The questions I get about helping someone after a loss are broken into two main categories: what am I supposed to do immediately following a death (cards, flowers, service, etc) and what do I do to help a friend in the weeks, months, and years after a death.
+The questions we get about helping someone after a loss are broken into two main categories: (1) What am I supposed to do immediately following a death (cards, flowers, service, etc.)?
+And (2) What do I do to help a friend in the weeks, months, and years after a death?

 When it feels like everyone else has moved on and forgotten, sharing your stories, photos, and memories of the person who has died can go a long way.
 If you didn’t know the person well, ask your friend to share their memories or pictures with you.